blogs.sanpreetsingh.com

 • Focus on comfort, connection, and choice

-• Work on rebuilding emotional connection before expecting intimacy to feel natural again
+• Restore emotional connection before expecting intimacy to feel natural again

-When Intimacy Feels Like Pressure is not just a bedroom issue.
+When Intimacy Feels Like Pressure is not just a private relationship issue.
 Very often, it is a relationship signal.
-On sanpreetsingh.com, Sanpreet Singh approaches this through the lens of intimacy counselling, because what many people are really struggling with is not simply desire.
-They are struggling with tension, emotional disconnection, unspoken expectations, and the feeling that closeness no longer feels easy or safe.
+On sanpreetsingh.com, Sanpreet Singh approaches this through the lens of emotional safety because what many people are really struggling with is not simply desire.
+They are struggling with tension, emotional disconnection, unspoken expectations, and the feeling that closeness no longer feels easy, mutual, or safe.

 Sometimes affection no longer feels free.
 It starts feeling expected.